funnicus/helikuparinen.fi/docs/SERVER.md

 ### PM2 logrotate

-It is important to rember to do logrotate with PM2, so your small server doesn't fill up with log files (I learnt this the hard way).
+It is important to remember to do logrotate with PM2, so your small server doesn't fill up with log files (I learned this the hard way).
 I have already configured this to be automatic, but it's good do remember either way.
 More about it [here](https://www.digitalocean.com/community/tutorials/how-to-manage-logfiles-with-logrotate-on-ubuntu-16-04).

 Phew!
 In a nutshell indeed...